MailOnline/forwarder/README.md

 Every second `sender` will open all files it monitors that the size is >= than the signature-length, seek to last offset known, and tries to read more bytes.
 If there is new content, it will send either to stdout or network or the filter.

-if a filter has been specified, the new content sent to it, and then the filter's result is gonna be output.
+If a filter has been specified, the new content sent to it, and then the filter's result is gonna be output.

-After successfully sent either to stdout, network or filter, `sender` will save last byte read offset into the OFFSETS file.
+After the new content is successfully sent either to stdout, network or filter, the OFFSETS file is recreated with the last known offets of each file.

+#### Signature

 `sender` uses the "signature" instead of filename to identify the file.
 And the signature is the md5 of the first `signature-length` bytes, which defaults to 50 bytes.
 This way the file can be renamed (rolled), and it's content won't be output again.

+#### Zip Files

 Zip files will be open and processed only once. `sender` will unzip them to a temp folder and each file will be recursively processed as if it was a normal file (trying to match it's signature with the persisted OFFSETS file).
 After all files are processed, the temp folder is removed and a single entry is added to the OFFSETS file for the zip one.